-- Grid-based energy includes electrical and natural gas utilities.
+Grid-based energy includes electrical and natural gas utilities.
 The water heaters and boilers use natural gas to produce hot water and heat the buildings.
 Although this goal has passed, CalPERS continues to strive for energy efficiency.
-The 2003 baseline did not allow for CalPERS to meet the 2018 goal due to the total building area having increase substantially when LPEW was added in 2005. - In 2022, CalPERS' total grid-based energy was 24% greater than the 2003 baseline.
-There was a 17% increase from 2021 to 2022, largely due to CalPERS employees returning to a hybrid work schedule.
-Despite an increase from 2021, the total gridbased energy is 15% lower than before the mandatory telework schedule. - The average site energy usage intensity (EUI), which measures energy per square foot based on the amount of energy produced onsite, was reduced by 41% in 2022 compared to 2003.
-From 2019 to 2022, LP used 7 kBtu/ft2 less energy per square foot. - In October 2022, CalPERS contracted with a third-party consultant to develop a Decarbonization Plan.
+The 2003 baseline did not allow for CalPERS to meet the 2018 goal due to the total building area having increased substantially when LPEW was added in 2005.

+- In 2023, CalPERS' total grid-based energy was 24% greater than the 2003 baseline.
+Despite the increase in more onsite employees in the last two years, the total grid-based energy is 11% lower than before the mandatory telework schedule, which lasted from March 2020 March 2022. - The average site energy usage intensity (EUI), which measures energy per square foot based on the amount of energy produced onsite, was reduced by 41% in 2023 compared to 2003.
+From 2019 to 2023, LP used 7 kBtu/ft2 less energy per square foot. - In October 2022, CalPERS contracted with a third-party consultant to develop a Decarbonization Plan.
 This Plan was developed based on interviews, background documents review, and onsite assessment.
-It also included a carbon assessment, an ASHRAE Level II energy audit, energy end use breakdown, a list of energy efficiency measures (EEMs), and costs associated with construction, labor, and equipment upgrades.
-This plan would increase energy efficiency of the LPNEW buildings and electrify it so that CalPERS would be net-zero, therefore using 100% renewable energy and eliminating almost all carbon emissions on site.
+It also included a carbon assessment, an ASHRAE Level II energy audit, energy end use breakdown, a list of energy efficiency measures, and costs associated with construction, labor, and equipment upgrades. - This plan would increase energy efficiency of LP and electrify it so that CalPERS would be netzero, therefore using 100% renewable energy and eliminating almost all carbon emissions onsite. - In 2023, CalPERS took steps in implementing this plan by approving LED light retrofitting for the entire LP in the next three years.
+Future work may include the electrification of the Café and the elimination of natural gas on campus. - Since 2018, CalPERS' landscapers have been using mostly zero-emission battery powered landscape maintenance equipment for the LP complex, further reducing GHG emissions.